ls1intum/Artemis/docs/user/communication.rst

 ^^^^^^^^

 The user can change their preference for different types of notifications and decide if they want to receive emails, web notifications or no notification.
-These settings can be found after clicking on the web notifications.
+These settings can be found after opening the web notifications.
 The gear on the top left of the sidebar then leads to the settings.

 |notification-settings|